northswiss/jekyll-boilerplate/_posts/2015-11-08-four-must-have-business-travel-tools-for-office-managers.md

 <a href="http://travelperk.com/blog/wp-content/uploads/2015/11/tripit-travel-organizer-free-screenshots-120620.jpg"><img class="alignnone wp-image-75 size-full" src="http://52.19.235.57/blog/wp-content/uploads/2015/11/tripit-travel-organizer-free-screenshots-120620.jpg" alt="Office Managers Booking Business Travel And Using TripIt" width="939" height="512" /></a>

 <strong>This concludes our list of must-have tools for the smart office manager, when booking and managing business travel for the team.
-If you have additions or suggestions, please don’t hesitate to let us know!</strong>
+What are your favorite tools to use to manage business travel?
+We'll love to hear it!